7. Self is The Knower of All Experiences:

 Knowingness and ignorance are like illumination and darkness.
 Darkness cannot exist in light.
 So also, ignorance cannot be present in the Self which by Its very nature is Knowingness.
 As ignorance cannot exist in the Self, there is neither bondage nor liberation for the Self.
 Nothing can stick to AtmA nor does It undergo any change.

 The other possibility is that the Self is in bondage to start with and is looking for liberation.
 But Atma is only a witness.
 The witness cannot have either bondage or liberation.
-Moreover, if bondage were to have preceded liberation, it would mean that bondage has no beginning, but has an end after the liberation is obtained.
-It would also imply that liberation will have a beginning and has no end; and, bondage which has no beginning has an end.
+Further, if bondage were to have preceded liberation, it would mean that bondage has no beginning, but has an end after the liberation is obtained.
+It would also imply that liberation has a beginning but has no end; and, bondage which has no beginning has an end.
 This would take us to an illogical situation that bondage will continue forever and Liberation will disappear just as suddenly as it appeared because whatever has a beginning will have an end, and whatever has no beginning will never end!

 An ignorant individual runs after actions that produce specific desired results.
 Actions and results are not-Self.
 The seeker on the Knowledge path does not look for material gains.
 He is unconcerned with the do’s and don’ts of the scriptures dealing with the ritualistic actions (karma).
 His interest is in the Self only.
 Driven by fear and insecurity, it is the ignorant individuals who take recourse to astrology, rituals, worship etc. Knowledge of the Self is secondary for them.

 Karma is of two types — shAstra vihita (actions prescribed by scripture) and laukika (actions done as per natural instincts).
-The laukika karma arises as a result of the prArabhdha, the carry-forward effect of the past actions (genetic, epigenetic and memetic) and includes all activities that are naturally required for the sustenance of life, such as eating, clothing, breathing, speaking, moving, natural calls and so on.
+The laukika karma arises as a result of the prArabhdha, the carry-forward effect of the past actions (genetic, epigenetic and memetic) and includes all activities that are naturally required for the sustenance of life, such as eating, clothing, breathing, speaking, moving, attending to natural calls and so on.
 Even a liberated individual has to perform them.
 What a Knower (jnAni) has to renounce are the shAstra vihita karmas.
-A jnAni is one who has realized the truth declared by the mahAvakyas – tat tvam asi (You are that, 6.8.7, chAndogya upanishad), aham brahmAsmi (I Am brahman, 1.4.7, brihadAraNyaka upanishad), ayam AtmA brahma (This Self is brahman, 1.2, mANDUkya upanishad), pragyAnam brahma (Absolute Knowledge is brahman, (alternate translation is Consciousness is brahman)” 3.3, aitareya upanishad).
+A jnAni is one who has realized the truth declared by the mahAvakyas – tat tvam asi (You are that, 6.8.7, chAndogya upanishad), aham brahmAsmi (I Am brahman, 1.4.10, brihadAraNyaka upanishad), ayam AtmA brahma (This Self is brahman, 1.2, mANDUkya upanishad), pragyAnam brahma (Absolute Knowledge is brahman, (alternate translation is Consciousness is brahman)” 3.3, aitareya upanishad).

 The path of Knowledge is not for those who are swayed by likes and dislikes, nor for those who are deeply attached to karma.
-Ritualists, worshippers, yogis, and others attached to worldly objects get caught up in the vicious cycle of performing karmas and reaping the results there of.
+Ritualists, worshipers, yogis, and others attached to worldly objects get caught up in the vicious cycle of performing karmas and reaping the results there of.
 Karmic actions originate in ignorance.
 Only after several life times, one among a million may cultivate a desire for Self-Knowledge and follow the path of Knowledge.

 The Supreme Self is one without a second.
-There is not a trace of avidyA nor of any of its by products in the Supreme Self.
+There is not a trace of avidyA nor of any of its byproducts in the Supreme Self.
 The causal body, which is the source of ignorance (avidyA), drives the individual to perform actions in accordance with his karmic vAsanA-s (tendencies / impressions).
 However, like the waters in a mirage that do not muddy the earth, actions performed in avidyA (ignorance) do not touch the formless and undifferentiated Supreme Self.